farhanazrupaidha/farhanazrupaidha-markdown/_posts/recollecting_moments_long_gone_cofee_work.md

 **Recollecting Moments Long Gone: Coffee Work #1**

-1 sheet of recycled paper made from paper coffee cups with dried leaves and a printed personal archival photograph in an aluminum frame
+1 sheet of recycled paper made from paper coffee cups with dried leaves and a printed personal archival photograph in an aluminium frame

 15,5 x 25 cm